fabiouu/appvox/README.md

   * [Filtering](#filtering)
   * [Classification](#classification)

-Only `appvox-core` package is necessary to start using AppVox.
+Only `appvox-appstore` or `appvox-googleplay` packages are necessary to start using AppVox.
 A variety of filters are available to allow you to focus on the data that matter the most to you.

 | Package | Description                                                                      |